People at high risk from COVID-19

 - any concerns the person has about going to the workplace

 - any 'reasonable adjustments' they might need if they have a disability

 - England – people previously considered clinically extremely vulnerable from COVID-19 on GOV.UK

 - Scotland – Scottish Government advice for people on the Highest Risk List

 - Wales – Welsh Government guidance on shielding extremely vulnerable people

 If a doctor says someone should stay at home

 A doctor may still advise someone who's at high risk to stay at home, even though shielding has stopped.
 For this situation, check your organisation's:

-The employer should talk with them to understand the issue and see how they can support them.
-The employer should also consider if they can continue or start working from home.
+The employer should talk with the person to understand the issue and see how they can support them.
+The employer should also consider if the person can continue or start working from home.